epicatto/fastapi-user-app/README.md

  * Create an SSL certificate and attach it to the domain
  * Create a new workspace on Terraform Cloud with 'prod' environment variables and update the CICD workflow to select the corresponding workspace based on the branch.
+ * Improve CICD workflow to run on changes in `feature` branches